ibm-cloud-docs/log-analysis/export.md

 * From the Web UI, when you export logs, you get an email that is sent to your email address, with a link to a compressed file that includes the data.
 To get the data, you must click the link and download the compressed file.
 * When you export logs programmatically, you can choose to send an email or to stream logs in to your terminal.
 * The compressed log file that contains the data that you want to export is available for a maximum of 48 hours.
-* The maximum number of lines that you can export is 10,000.
+* The maximum number of lines that you can export is 20,000.

+To make the `EU-DE (Frankfurt)` location `EU-Supported`, the web UI export functionality is not available.
+Also, you cannot use the API to export data to an email address.
+However, if you need to export data from this location, you can use the export API to export your data to a local file.
+{: important}

 ## Exporting logs from the Web UI
 {: #ui}